 Colombia possesses an exceptional geologic terrain for gold exploration, and a high endowment of gold both historically and now in modern times.
-Within the last five years Colombia has produced a very high discovery rate of plus-million ounce gold discoveries by a relatively small amount of active companies.
+In recent years Colombia has produced a high discovery rate of plus-million ounce gold discoveries by a relatively small amount of active companies.

 In the 19th century, Colombia was the world's largest gold producer.
 Currently Peru, Colombia's neighbor to the south, produces about 210 tons of gold per year from the metal rich Andean Cordillera.
 Three mineral belts of the Andean Cordillera extend through Colombia.
 The country's favorable geology creates an environment similar to that of Peru, allowing for the potential for numerous world-class gold discoveries.

 Modern exploration in Colombia has until relatively recently been inhibited by political instability and security risks related to armed conflict between the Colombian army, right wing paramilitaries and left wing guerrillas, as well as violence associated with drug cartels.
 Combined, these factors created an unstable environment that made gold exploration difficult and investment questionable.
 However, all of this changed beginning in 2002 under the presidency of Alvaro Uribe and continues today under the current regime led by President Juan Manuel Santos.
 Colombia is now "open for business" with a thriving resource sector that includes production in coal, petroleum and nickel mining.
 Mining law reform is underway and in 2015 Red Eagle Mining was granted a mining permit for its San Ramon underground gold mine.
 In addition, in late 2015 AngloGold Ashanti and B2 Mining received encouragement regarding permitting their Gramalote open pit deposit.
 Several other companies are awaiting permits for world-class gold deposits.